tensorflow/tensorboard/ISSUE_TEMPLATE.md

-Thank you in advance for reporting a TensorBoard bug, feature request, or documentation issue.
-For more general support questions, please ask on Stack Overflow where a larger community can can help:
+Consider Stack Overflow for getting support using TensorBoard - they have a larger community with better searchability:

 https://stackoverflow.com/questions/tagged/tensorboard